Skip to content

 The CFA is a global technical assistance programme, funded by the UK Government which will:

-• Identify suitable financing options, working with financiers in-country and from the City of London
+• Identify suitable financing options, working with financiers in-country

 • Contribute to embedding a permanent CFA process in each country to identify financing for low-carbon projects to support countries’ efforts in implementing their NDCs